Kansas City, Missouri Workers Compensation Attorney

 Benefits for an Injured Worker

-If you have been injured, it is possible that you are entitled to workers’ compensation.
+You may be entitled to workers’ compensation if you have been injured.
 The laws passed by the state of Missouri require that your employer, or your employer’s insurance company, compensate you or your family for injuries or death that may occur while you are working.

 You may be entitled to:

-- Salary Compensation: You may be eligible for temporary wage compensation in the form of a weekly check until the doctor says you are able to return to any form of work and not merely the job you were doing at the time of the accident.
+- Salary Compensation: You may be eligible for temporary wage compensation in the form of a weekly check until the doctor says you can return to any form of work and not merely the job you were doing at the time of the accident.
 You may also be eligible for benefits if you return to work on light duty at less than full pay.

-- Temporary Total Disability: If the treating doctor certifies that you are unable to work, you should be entitled to temporary total disability benefits under the Missouri Workers Compensation Law when you are off work.
+- Temporary Total Disability: If the treating doctor certifies that you cannot work, you should be entitled to temporary total disability benefits under the Missouri Workers Compensation Law when you are off work.

 - Permanent Partial Disability: If you are unable to return to work after your injury, you may be entitled to a settlement or payment for your permanent partial disability if you have a permanent disability as a result of a covered accident or injury.

-- Permanent Total Disability: If you are permanently and totally disabled from all types of employment, you may qualify for permanent total disability benefits under the Missouri Workers Compensation Law.
+- Permanent Total Disability: If you are permanently disabled from all types of employment, you may qualify for permanent total disability benefits under the Missouri Workers Compensation Law.

 - Missouri Second Injury Fund: The Second Injury Fund is designed to compensate an injured employee when a current work-related injury combines with a prior disability to create an increased combined disability.

-- Death Benefits: If the work injury or disease results in death, the workers’ dependents may be entitled to a weekly check.
-The right to workers’ compensation death benefits are usually created by state laws and details of the program vary among the states.
+- Death Benefits: If the work injury or disease results in death, the worker’s dependents may be entitled to a weekly check.
+State laws usually create the right to workers’ compensation death benefits, and details of the program vary among the states.

 - Third-Party Claims: If you are injured on the job, you have an absolute right to workers’ compensation benefits.
 Workers Comp will not compensate you fully for your losses.
-However, you may also be able to get full compensation by pursuing a third-party claim – a personal injury claim against someone other than your employer.
+However, you may also get total compensation by pursuing a third-party claim – a personal injury claim against someone other than your employer.

 - Social Security Benefits: Seriously injured workers should also consider applying for social security disability insurance or supplemental security income benefits and possibly disability retirement.